GNNs for Computer Vision: Scene Graphs and Beyond

 GNN approach:

-- Run GNN (message passing between object nodes)
+- Run message passing between object nodes

 Application 2: Visual Question Answering (VQA)